conda/conda-dot-org/blog/2026-05-07-conda-and-pip-ecosystems.md

 Scientific computing introduced a different set of challenges.
 Libraries like `NumPy` and `SciPy` rely heavily on compiled `C` and `Fortran` code.
 Early versions of `pip` didn't handle these non-Python dependencies well, which meant users often had to install system-level libraries manually.
 That process could be fragile, confusing, and platform-dependent.

-This is the context in which `conda` was created in 2012 by Anaconda, Inc.
+This is the context in which `conda` was created in 2012 by Anaconda, Inc. (at the time called Continuum Analytics).

 `conda` took a different approach from the beginning.
 It was not limited to Python packages.
 Instead, it was designed as a general-purpose package and environment manager that could handle both Python and non-Python packages.